 |

-Seth Johnston William Seth Johnston was born in 1863 in Brownsville, Licking County, OH, the son of Seth R. and Isabel (Minor) Johnston.
+William Seth Johnston was born in 1863 in Millersport, Licking County, OH, the son of Seth Reed and Isabel (Minor) Johnston.
 At a young age, Will moved with his parents to nearby Glenford, Perry County, OH.
 There, he owned the first automobile in the town, and later became partners with his father in the family store.
 In 1896, the New Lexington Tribune reported that "S.R.
 Johnston & Co. is a firm of the past; it now reads S.R.
 Johnston & Son."
-On April 25, 1914, at the age of 51, Will married Freda M. Neel ( ? -1960).
-They had three children, all of whom died young.
-They also adopted a girl named Katherine and two other local orphans.
+He was employed as a railroad agent in 1914.
+On April 25, 1914, at the age of 51, Will married 33-year-old bank cashier Freda M. Neel (1882-1960), daughter of William and Viola (Alspach) Neel of Thornville.
+Rev. E.E.
+Naragon officiated.
+The Johnstons had three children, all of whom died young within the sweep of three years -- an unnamed daughter, Margaret I. Johnston and William S. Johnston Jr. The unnamed daughter was stillborn on June 17, 1915.
+Stricken with ilio-colitis, Margaret died at the age of eight months, 20 days on April 20, 1917.
+William Jr., suffering from cholera, succumbed at the age of seven months, seven days on Oct.
+13, 1918.
+All of their remains rest together in the Lutheran Reformed Cemetery in Thornville.
+The couple eventually adopted Merle "Katherine" Johnston (born 1920).

 ...Some men live for a while and then when they die they are soon forgotten,